ohler55/ojg/README.md

 ```

 The **oj** command (cmd/oj) uses JSON path for filtering and
 extracting JSON elements.
-It also includes sorting, reformatting, and
+It also includes sorting, reformatting,
-colorizing options.
+discovery of JSON in documents, and colorizing options.

 ```
 $ oj -m "(@.name == 'Pete')" myfile.json